DIY and Crafts

 Image Source/Tutorial: Blue Bear Wood

 Ants dwell in vast colonies, which are referred to as colonies, armies, swarms, or nests.
-For making your own ant colonies you will need colored craft sand, polystyrene balls, eggs, pipe cleaner, scissors, googly eyes, glue, paintbrush, craft match sticks, sharp-pointed objects.
+For making your own ant colonies, you will need colored craft sand, polystyrene balls, eggs, a pipe cleaner, scissors, googly eyes, glue, a paintbrush, craft matchsticks, and sharp-pointed objects.

 Paper Ant Craft